 We are looking into the possibility of setting up a robotic on-line observatory and science station in northern Arizona.
 With a low priced membership, full colour images of planets, stars and galaxies can be made to order and sent back via email.
 Please enquire if interested in this service.
 A 36 acre plot of land has been purchased; water supply, desert wildlife observation post, solar power now installed April 2017.
 Construction of the observatory has commenced ahead of schedule.
 The new dedicated website is www.northstaroasis.co.uk

 The aim of building a public observatory was discussed extensively from 1976.
 It took rather longer than planned, but the goal was achieved.
-The telescope has educated tens of thousands of members of the public & students and imaged objects as far as 700 million light years.
+The telescope has educated tens of thousands of members of the public & students and imaged galaxies as far as 700 million light years.